Nicole Kidman AMC Theatres commercial

 In September 2021, AMC Theatres began airing a commercial starring actress Nicole Kidman in its theaters and on television.
 The ad, written by screenwriter Billy Ray, was intended to spur theater attendance following the COVID-19 pandemic by highlighting the "magic" of the movie theater experience.
 In the ad, Kidman enters and sits alone in an empty AMC theater while delivering a monologue describing in heightened language the pleasures of the moviegoing experience, such as the "indescribable feeling we get when the lights begin to dim and we go somewhere we've never been before".

-The commercial became a surprise hit among audiences, who came to appreciate the unintentional campiness of its earnestly rhapsodic style and script, particularly the line "Somehow, heartbreak feels good in a place like this".
-It has inspired internet memes, parodies, and in-theatre audience participation rituals.
+The commercial became a surprise hit among audiences, with its earnestly rhapsodic style and script—particularly the line "Somehow, heartbreak feels good in a place like this."—developing a certain camp appeal.
+It has inspired Internet memes, parodies, and in-theatre audience participation rituals.

 Description

 The ad begins outside an AMC cineplex, with a shot of high-heeled shoes stepping through a puddle, reflecting an illuminated "AMC" sign.
 Kidman lowers an oversized ("Jedi-like") hood and enters the building, making her way into an empty theater.
-She takes her seat, the lights dim, and clips from a number of films appear onscreen before her, including Jurassic World (2015), Wonder Woman (2017), La La Land (2016) and Creed (2015).
-Throughout the 60-second spot, Kidman delivers a rhapsodic monologue on the pleasures of the moviegoing experience, partly via voice-over and partly delivered straight to camera.
+She takes her seat, the lights dim, and clips from several films appear onscreen before her, including Star Wars: The Force Awakens, Jurassic World, Creed (all 2015), La La Land (2016), and Wonder Woman (2017).
+Throughout the 60-second spot, Kidman delivers a rhapsodic monologue on the pleasures of the moviegoing experience, partly via voice-over and partly delivered straight to the camera.
 The commercial ends with the AMC Theatres logo and the tagline "We make movies better".
 Throughout the ad, Kidman wears a gray-blue suit with shiny silver pinstripes.
-The 30 and 15-second versions change the films Kidman watches on the screen, including Spider-Man: Into the Spider-Verse (2018) and A Star is Born (2018).
+The 30 and 15-second versions change the films Kidman watches on the screen, including A Star is Born and Spider-Man: Into the Spider-Verse (both 2018).
+The 2024 update changed the films to Elvis and Avatar: The Way of Water (both 2022).